 When your new hire signs the letter (whether it’s mailed or sent via email), they have formally accepted the job.
 This is when your company’s human resources department begins the onboarding process (tax papers, work authorization, benefits, direct deposit options, company policies, etc.).

+Before you get to the onboarding stage, make sure you fully understand how to write an offer letter that will set them up for success.
 The following are common elements to include in an offer letter, although your company may want to include additional information as needed.

-- Official letterhead or logo — This is a formal document so you should consider it as formal correspondence.
+- Official letterhead or logo.
+This is a formal document so you should consider it as formal correspondence.

-- Formal letter guidelines — This letter should follow standard business correspondence with the date the letter is written after your logo and/or company name, followed the full name and contact information of the recipient.
+- Formal letter guidelines.
+This letter should follow standard business correspondence with the date the letter is written after your logo and/or company name, followed the full name and contact information of the recipient.

-- Opener — After the greeting (“Dear X”), get right to the point by stating something like “We are pleased to offer you the position of Y at Company Z.”
+- Opener.
+After the greeting (“Dear X”), get right to the point by stating something like “We are pleased to offer you the position of Y at Company Z.”

-- About the position — This paragraph describes the job, including the title, whether it’s full or part time, work location, name of direct supervisor, and expected start date.
+- About the position.
+This paragraph describes the job, including the title, whether it’s full or part time, work location, name of direct supervisor, and expected start date.

-- Salary and benefits — Include the base salary or hourly wage and payment schedule, a summary of company benefits, any bonus structure, and applicable work options (such as telecommuting or flex time).
+- Salary and benefits.
+Include the base salary or hourly wage and payment schedule, a summary of company benefits, any bonus structure, and applicable work options (such as telecommuting or flex time).

-- At-will status — Make it clear that the company may terminate their employment for any lawful reason and at any time.
+- At-will status.
+Make it clear that the company may terminate their employment for any lawful reason and at any time.

-- Closer — Give the new hire details on how they can reach you (or your HR department) with any questions or concerns and close by reiterating how pleased you are to have them joining the company.
+- Closer.
+Give the new hire details on how they can reach you (or your HR department) with any questions or concerns and close by reiterating how pleased you are to have them joining the company.

 The main consideration when writing a letter offering employment is to avoid language that would create any contractual obligations you didn’t intend.
 In other words, you don’t want the letter to suggest that you’re offering an indefinite period of employment to the recipient.
 This is achieved by stating in the letter that the employment relationship is “at-will.”

-And while job offers may be rescinded at any time for any reason (before they’ve accepted), it’s a good idea to include an expiration date.
+And while job offers may be rescinded at any time for any reason (before they’re accepted), it’s a good idea to include an expiration date.
 This can help you minimize situations where your prospective new hire is entertaining offers from other employers and dragging out the process.
 You could face legal action if you rescind an offer after it’s accepted and the damages could be significant, for instance, if the candidate already quit their prior job in anticipation of the new one.